korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_11_Collections/README.md

 I'll make it a new tree map.
 Next, I'll loop through each entry of my period data.
 I'll first print the key and value.
-Next, I'll add the code, that actually keeps track of my counts by course id for this period.
+Next, I'll add the code that actually keeps track of my counts by course id for this period.
 I'll loop through the elements in the value variable, remember this is a list of purchases, so I'll loop through purchases for each date.